 Smart and Simple Banking with SoFi

 Let’s face it: Sometimes managing one’s financial life can be stressful.
 You need more cash than you have, you’re late with a payment…all kinds of things can crop up.
 Which is why it’s important to have a banking partner who’s looking out for you!
 At SoFi, we’re here for you.
-With an online bank account, we give qualifying accounts a super-competitive 2.50% APY.
-Not to brag, but that’s 33x the average checking account interest rate!
-And we’re also dedicated to be fee-free.
+With an online bank account, we give qualifying accounts a super-competitive APY.
+And we’re dedicated to being fee-free.
 No monthly or minimum-balance charges from us ever, plus we’ve got a network of 55,000+ fee-free ATMs.
 All of this helps you bank better.

 Will transferring money from my credit card to my bank account hurt my credit score?